Nonlinear evolution of perturbatively driven kinetic instabilities far from marginal stability: Distribution function

-The Phase II distribution function can be expanded as $f = f_0 + f_1 $, where $f_1 \sim \epsilon (f_0-F_0)$ and $\epsilon \sim \nu_{\text{eff}}^3/\omega_b^3 \sim \gamma/\omega_b$.
+where the upper and lower signs refer to particles with $\Omega>0$ and $\Omega<0$, respectively.
+Refer to Appendix \ref{appendix: coordinate transform} for the detailed transformation between the two coordinate systems.
+Away from the separatrix, the distribution function can be expanded as $f \simeq f_0 + f_1$, where $f_1 \sim \epsilon (f_0-F_0)$ and $\epsilon \sim \nu_{\text{eff}}^3/\omega_b^3 \sim \gamma/\omega_b \ll 1$.
 Note that for now, no subsidiary ordering of these two small parameters is considered and they will both appear to first order, although they are not necessarily of comparable magnitude at all times.
-The leading order kinetic equation (Eq. \ref{eq: kinetic_Omega_xi}) is then given by

-The solution to Eq. \ref{eq: f0_zeorth_order} is $f_0 = f_0(t,E)$ where $E = \Omega^2/2-|A|\sin(\xi+\phi)$ .
-Introducing the new coordinates $\tau = t$, $z = \xi+\phi$, and particle energy $E = \Omega^2/2-|A|\sin z$ \footnote{See Supplemental Material at $\dots$ for details of the transformation between coordinates, limits of the transport equation (Eq. \ref{eq: transport_advdiff_poisson_form}), and the amplitude equation for the case of a Krook collision operator.} , the kinetic equation to next order in $\epsilon$ is given by \newcounter{mysupp} {\value{footnote}} where $u \equiv \sqrt{2(E+|A|\sin z)}$ and the upper and lower signs refer to particles with $\Omega>0$ and $\Omega<0$, respectively.
-Enforcing that $f_1$ be $2\pi$-periodic in the angle $z$ and averaging over that angle, we use the leading order solution $f_0 = f_0(\tau,E)$ to find that $f_0$ satisfies an advection-diffusion equation in energy, given by

-where the angle average is denoted by $\langle f(\tau, z, E)\rangle \equiv \int_{-\pi}^{\pi}f(\tau, z, E)dz/2\pi$.
-Noting that the coefficients of the first two terms can be written in terms of derivatives of $\langle u\rangle$, this becomes where $ \{\langle u \rangle,f_0^\pm\}$ denotes the Poisson bracket.
-Physically, this equation implies that particles are transported in energy through (1) advection by KAM energy surfaces as they expand and contract due to the changing wave amplitude and (2) collisions which scatter particles from one energy surface to another.
-The limits of this equation for deeply-trapped and far-passing particles are presented in the Supplemental Material \footnotemark[\value{mysupp}].
+To $\mathcal{O}(1)$, Eq. \ref{eq: kinetic_y_z} is simply